But what about taxes, jobs, and our property values, etc?

 Surely, this will be the last of it...?

-The town is currently working on revising our Comprehensive Plan, which means they're revising zoning as well.
+The town recently revised our Comprehensive Plan, which means they're revising zoning as well.

-As of right now, the town is proposing new industrial/commercial zoning along route 22.
+As of right now, the town is proposing new industrial/commercial zoning along Route 22 and Route 55.

 Once we open the door for one, the rest come knocking.